 The European Molecular Biology Laboratory (EMBL) is one of the world’s leading research institutions, and Europe’s flagship laboratory for the life sciences.

-EMBL operates from five sites across Europe:
+EMBL operates from six sites across Europe:

 - Heidelberg, Germany - main laboratory